neiljp/NEILBot/README.md

 When compiled, the code should fit easily in the ESP8266 RAM/flash.
 It has been tested with an '01' module, but there shouldn't be a problem with others.

-If you find this useful, please let me know at my public github email address, github_neiljp@kepier.clara.net.
+If you use this and particularly if you find it useful, I would appreciate an email to my public github email address, github_neiljp@kepier.clara.net.
 I aim to keep it relatively lean and responsive, with customisation through the configuration.
 Contributions are welcome, including perhaps some sample configurations/customisations!

+NOTE: The code remains under fairly heavy development at this time, and the configuration file format is subject to change, though variations between versions should be fairly easy to track.
+Let me know if you start actively using it, and I might not alter things quite so rapidly ;)